charitywater/puffing-billy/README.md

 allowed, all others will throw an error with the URL attempted to be accessed.
 This is useful for debugging issues in isolated environments (ie. continuous integration).

+`c.key_generators` is used to define custom methods for specific hosts to generate the hash key for a request.
+If `ignore_params`, `dynamic_jsonp`, and `dynamic_jsonp_keys` don't offer enough control to generate consistent hash keys for certain hosts, you can define a lambda for that host in `key_generators` that will be called with the method, url (as an instance of URI), and body of a request and expected to return a suitable hash key for that request.
+If the lambda returns nil, the default hashing algorithm will be used.

 ### Cache Scopes